-For instance, a customer types in the google search bar “best-customized t-shirt” your website as a similar key phrase that put it up on the top results on search engine.
+For instance, a customer types in the google search bar “best-customized t-shirt” your website as a similar key phrase that put it up on the search engine’s top results.

 07. The psychology trigger- free shipping

 If possible, provide free shipping.
 The word “free” acts as a psychological trigger.
-When a customer finds something for free, they grab it irrespective of the fact that they are paying for it somewhere else.
+When a customer finds something for free, they grab it irrespective of whether they are paying for it elsewhere.

 Perhaps, you have another alternative to charging shipping fees for faster delivery.

-Moreover, free shipping also witnesses an increase in eCommerce revenue in the form of increased average order value.
+Moreover, free shipping also witnesses an increase in eCommerce revenue in increased average order value.

 Remember!
-The success secret of your print on demand store strongly depends upon the printing and fulfillment partner you choose.
+Your print on demand store’s success secret strongly depends upon the printing and fulfillment partner you choose.
 Their faults will ultimately affect you.